Interest-Only Vs Repayment Mortgage

 Jon Nixon

-Committing to a mortgage is a huge step and choosing between a capital repayment and interest-only mortgage can be a complicated decision, with both options having pros and cons depending on your personal circumstances.
+Committing to a mortgage is a huge step, and choosing between a capital repayment and interest-only mortgage can be a complicated decision.
+Both options have pros and cons depending on your personal circumstances.

-In this article we’ll take you through the benefits of each, plus you can use our repayment versus interest-only mortgage calculator to estimate your repayments.
+In this article, we’ll explain the benefits of each, and you can use our repayment versus interest-only mortgage calculator to estimate your repayments.

 What’s the difference between capital repayment and an interest-only mortgage?

-As you might expect from the name, with an interest-only mortgage you pay back just the interest on the capital every month until the end of the term when you then need to repay the original capital amount in full.
+As you might expect from the name, with an interest-only mortgage, you pay back only the interest on the capital every month until the end of the term, when you must repay the original capital amount in full.

-With a capital repayment mortgage your monthly payments are made up of a mix of interest and capital, meaning that total debt is decreasing over the term of the loan, leaving no capital left to pay at the end.
+With a capital repayment mortgage, your monthly payments are a mix of interest and capital, meaning that total debt decreases over the term of the loan, leaving no capital left to pay at the end.

 What are the benefits and drawbacks of each type?